 Minimum tillage was the most popular establishment regime followed by subsoiler sowing and some form of deep cultivation ahead of drilling (Figure 1).

-While this balance between the establishment techniques holds true on farms with a mainly medium soil type, subsoiler sowing is very much more popular on heavy land farms, as is direct drilling.
-Deep tillage is, understandably perhaps, far less widely practised here.
+While this balance between the establishment techniques is used on mainly medium soil type, subsoiler sowing is the popular choice on heavy land farms, as is direct drilling.

-“Also being prioritised by more than half the growers are choosing the most vigorous establishing varieties; sowing by soil condition rather than calendar date; sowing by seed number rather than weight; achieving a consistent depth of sowing; and, maintaining the strongest possible weed control (Figure 2).
+70% of farms aim to achieve the best possible soil structure, drainage, and maintaining the strongest possible pest control.
+Over half of growers are also turning to more vigorous establishing varieties, sowing based on soil condition (rather than calendar date), sowing by seed number (rather than weight) achieving a consistent depth of sowing; and, maintaining the strongest possible weed control (Figure 2).

-“We can also see some interesting differences between the most popular establishment systems here.
-In particular, far more subsoiler sowers than min-tillers are prioritising vigorously establishing varieties, variety development speed matched to sowing date, seed rates adjusted to variety type and sowing regime, and the most effective cereal straw management.
-More are using seedbed fertiliser too, while less appear concerned about sowing depth consistency.”
+There are also some interesting differences between the most popular establishment systems.
+Subsoiler sowers are prioritising vigorously establishing varieties, variety development speed matched to sowing date and seed rates are adjusted to variety type and sowing regime.
+More are using seedbed fertiliser too, while less appear concerned about sowing depth consistency.

-Despite a similar balance of soil types, regimes and sowing times across the two groups, a number of clear management differences were, however, apparent between farms with five year average yields of 4.5 t/ha or more and those averaging 3.5t/ha or less.
+Despite a similar balance of soil types, regimes and sowing times, clear management differences were apparent between farms with five-year average yields of 4.5 t/ha or more and those averaging 3.5t/ha or less.

-“Our study shows the two groups are putting almost identical emphasis on all the other key establishment priorities.
+Overall, the study shows higher output and lower output growers are putting almost identical emphasis on all the other key establishment priorities.
 Nor is the difference between them clearly anything to do with the soils they’re on, the establishment regimes they have or when they sow.
-It’s just that those achieving higher outputs are being both more precise and more flexible in their variety choice and sowing decision-making.”
+It’s just that those achieving higher outputs are being both more precise and more flexible in their variety choice and sowing decision-making.